ppgco/flutter-sdk/README.md

 - For iOS - Cocoapods (or other package manager)

-**Approximate time of integration (without further implementation): 2-3h**
+**Approximate time of integration (without further implementation): 2-3h** **Before you start, make sure to remove all previous integrations with other providers.**

 ## Environment setup
 Make sure that you have flutter installed, and `flutter doctor` command pass.